boytchev/suica/docs/user-guide-drawings.md

 - Step 1.
 Prepare a drawing canvas
 - Step 2.
 Draw shapes or text
 - Step 3.
-Stamp it onto an object
+Apply it onto an object

 ## Starting a drawing